gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 let _ = s.readSocket // Error!
 Cannot partially consume s
 ```

-Since these rules apply to inout arguments, this also applies to stored fields
+Since these rules apply to inout arguments and mutating self is passed inout,
-of self in mutating methods:
+this also applies to stored fields of self in mutating methods:

 ```swift
 extension MicroServiceRequest {